 What is a Time to Pay arrangement with HMRC?

-A Time to Pay (TTP) arrangement is an agreement reached which allows a business an extended time to pay arrears of tax that is due.
-The time agreed and the amounts to pay will need to be specified in the agreement, and will depend on how much is owed, and how much a company can pay to clear the arrears as soon as possible.
+A Time to Pay arrangement is an agreement which can be reached with HMRC which allows a business an extended time to pay tax arrears.
+The time agreed and payment amounts will be specified in the agreement, and will depend on the amount owed, and how much a company can pay to clear the arrears as soon as possible.
+A company’s time to pay arrangement will be based on their specific financial circumstances and there is no standard time to pay arrangement template.

 What happens if you can’t make the agreed Time to Pay payments?

-It goes without saying that it is very important that you agree a realistic TTP with HMRC to avoid this happening in the first place.
-However, with the economy as it is, it is hard to predict cashflow with any great degree of certainty unfortunately, and inevitably there will be times when a company will just not be able to meet payments.
+It goes without saying that it is very important that you agree a realistic time to pay arrangement with HMRC to avoid this happening in the first place, none of us have a crystal ball and in today’s uncertain times, it is hard to predict cashflow and inevitably there will be times when a company will just not be able to meet repayments.

-If this happens, it is vital that you get in touch with HMRC asap, and preferably before you actually breach the payment plan.
-If it is just a temporary hiccup HMRC may well adjust the plan to take this into account.
-However, you will have to show good reason why the plan is being breached, and be prepared to provide detailed financials to show how this has happened, and the plan for turning things around again in the very near future.
+If this happens, it is vital that you get in touch with HMRC as soon as possible, and preferably before you actually breach the payment plan.
+If it is just a temporary hiccup, HMRC may well adjust the plan to take this into account.
+You will have to show good reason why the plan is being breached, and be prepared to provide detailed financials to show how this has happened, and a proposal for turning things around in the very near future.

-If HMRC are not satisfied that the plan will get back on track quickly, then they may well cancel the TTP arrangement, and may demand immediate repayment of all arrears.
-If that is the case, and the business owes significant arrears, HMRC can come down very hard and may take whatever enforcement action is most appropriate – which can ultimately mean petitioning for the company’s liquidation.
+If HMRC are not satisfied that the plan will get back on track quickly, then they may well cancel the time to pay arrangement and demand immediate repayment of all arrears.
+If that is the case, and the business owes significant arrears, HMRC can come down very hard and may take whatever enforcement action is most appropriate, which can ultimately mean petitioning for the company’s liquidation.

 While most creditors have to prove their debt via a court judgement or an unpaid statutory demand before commencing winding up proceedings, HMRC do not have to.
-They also have preferential creditor status for most corporate taxes now, meaning they jump the queue in any formal insolvency over most other creditors.
+They also have preferential creditor status for most corporate taxes now, meaning they jump the queue in any formal insolvency over the majority of other creditors.

 Personal Liability Notices

-As mentioned, HMRC have specific powers to penalise company officers personally that they believe are involved in a deliberate policy of non-payment of National Insurance Contribution (NIC) debts owed to the Crown, or simply neglectful in meeting arrears.
+HMRC have specific powers to penalise company officers personally who they believe are involved in a deliberate policy of non-payment of National Insurance Contribution (NIC) debts owed to the Crown, or who are simply neglectful in meeting arrears.

 For this reason, if your company is having problems with cashflow, we strongly advise not to ignore HMRC, but to seek legal advice from an experienced insolvency solicitor who can help you reach an agreement for your arrears.